-Dutch actress Sylvia Kristel, best remembered for the epoch-making erotic hit Emmanuelle, died in her sleep on Wednesday, Oct.
-17, ’12, in Amsterdam.
+Dutch actress Sylvia Kristel, best remembered for the epoch-making erotic hit Emmanuelle, died on Oct.
+17 in Amsterdam.
 Kristel, who had been battling cancer for several years, was 60.

 Back in 1974, Emmanuelle made Sylvia Kristel (born Sept.
 28, 1952, in Utrecht) a household name worldwide.
 Directed by former fashion photographer Just Jaeckin from a screenplay credited to Jean-Louis Richard (who collaborated with François Truffaut on Fahrenheit 451 and Day for Night), Emmanuelle was based on a 1959 novel (eventually) credited to “Emmanuelle Arsan” a.k.a. the Thai-born Marayat Bibidh.
 While still in her mid-teens, Bibidh was married to a French diplomat at UNESCO, Louis-Jacques Rollet-Andriane.
 In later years, it was revealed that Rollet-Andriane himself had penned the book.